mwanagenzi/mwanagenzi/README.md

 I am a result-oriented developer, passionate on building user-friendly mobile applications to the client's satisfaction.

-I'm an attachee at FOCUS Kenya and a former Computer Science student at Egerton University, Kenya who enjoys learning everyday to sharpen my skills and keep up with the latest market trends to deliver solutions to current problems.
+I'm a Software Developer intern at FOCUS Kenya and a former Computer Science student at Egerton University, Kenya who enjoys learning everyday to sharpen my skills and keep up with the latest market trends to deliver solutions to current problems.

 <a href="https://www.twitter.com/i_mwanagenzi" target="_blank" rel="noreferrer"><img